matthijscox/Blog/pages/2023-03-17-empty-math.md

 ## Disclaimers

 If you wish to talk to me about this or try stuff yourself, some disclaimers:
+* Experience stuff yourself first.
+Report the stuff as phenomenologically as possible.
 * Please only share verifiable experiments I can try in my perception.
 I am not interested in your personal ideologies.
 * Meditation is well studied, but not without possible side effects.
 See for example the [Color Control Experience](https://qualiacomputing.com/2020/05/28/fire-kasina-color-control-experience-report-by-daniel-ingram/.).
 You are playing with your own mind at your own risk.
 * Other perception altering techniques may have even higher risks, don't do them if you have important responsibilities in life, such as kids to take care of.
-* I'm not a professional meditator, nor a cognitive scientist.
+* I'm not a professional meditation coach, nor a cognitive scientist.
 I don't know what I am doing.
+I merely study my own conciousness.

 {{ addcomments }}